alofeoluwafemi/48-Tutorial-Youtube-Challenge/Setup-Dapp-Development-Environment.md

 }
 ```
 ## Step 4
-Setup hardhat in the smart-contract directory.
+You need to setup hardhat in the smart-contract directory.
+Hardhat is a development environment to compile, deploy, test, and debug your Ethereum software.
+Hardhat comes built-in with Hardhat Network, a local Ethereum network designed for development.

+I choose to use hardhat because of its roboustness, but you can decide to use other framework of your choice, but know in that case, scripts in your package.json will slightly be different.

 Navigate to `src/smart-contracts` and run the below command.

 ⚠️ You should be running `npm` version 7.0.0+